 After noting a huge correlation between self image and employment outcomes, a recent longitudinal study of all the children born in the UK in 1970 (“In Defense of Self-Esteem”, National Association for Self-Esteem) concluded that self-esteem may have a far greater impact on future success than intelligence or talent.

 Even more startling, a study published in 1990 (Sagan) found that, overall, the healthiest people are those with strong self-esteem and a sense of personal control.
 Those who feel good about themselves, the report found, are actually more resistant to illnesses such as cancer.
 In fact, the study placed self-esteem above such factors as drugs, new medical procedures, and the high-tech equipment of modern medicine in terms of impact on health.

 But there is good news.

-Build Self-Esteem at The Option Institute
+Build Self-Esteem at the Option Institute

-If these beliefs sound familiar to you, we have 2 important ideas to propose to you.
+If these beliefs sound familiar to you, we have two important ideas to propose to you.
 First, we hold these beliefs for a reason.
 We think that we must tell ourselves these things in order to take care of ourselves in some fashion.
 That is why, in our programs, we give you tools to help you uncover what your reasons are.
 The second key idea to consider is that our beliefs are changeable.
 Even if we have been sending ourselves the same messages for decades – and even if others have been telling us these things about ourselves – it is never too late to radically shift these beliefs.